Data integration definition

 Creating an integration plan

 To ensure your integration implementation goes as smoothly as possible, you’ll need to follow these five steps:

 Clean your data

 Before doing anything, clean up your data.
 If your data isn’t clean, it isn’t usable.
-Look at your existing applications and remove duplicates, make sure you don’t have outdated or invalid data, and optimise the channels you collect your data from.
+Look at your existing applications and remove duplicates, make sure you don’t have outdated or invalid data, and optimize the channels you collect your data from.

 Introduce easy to understand processes

 You’ll need company-wide standards for data entry and maintenance.
 You can assign one team or person the responsibility of keeping the quality and management processes in place.
-If you can’t choose a person or team, designate processes for everyone to follow to ensure data is kept clean, updated, and organised—and document how your applications are connected for total transparency.
+If you can’t choose a person or team, designate processes for everyone to follow to ensure data is kept clean, updated, and organized—and document how your applications are connected for total transparency.